The Black Economy and Its Impact

-The black economy is commercial activity that operates outside of laws, regulations, and taxes.
+The black economy is a commercial activity that operates outside of laws, regulations, and taxes.
 It's also called the shadow economy, the underground economy, or the informal economy.

 There are three characteristics that describe the black economy.
 First, some aspect of it is illegal.
 It may provide goods or services that are prohibited by law.
 It could provide legal goods or services that avoid taxes.
 Or it could do both.